RSGDATA/Employee-database-analysis/README.md

-# sql-challenge
+# Employee-database-analysis

-This was a challenge that required data modeling, data engineering and data analysis using postgresql
+This was a project that required data modeling, data engineering and data analysis using postgresql

 and importing the schemata using pandas to visualize trends in the given databases